 UK creative industries - which include film, music, fashion, TV and video games production - are currently growing at twice the rate of the rest of the UK economy.
 In such a world, knowledge and understanding of visual literacy and the ability to think creatively and respond to new ideas will offer students access to a wide range of exciting careers.
-At post-16, this qualification provides a natural progression to the Level 3 (AS/A level).
-It is also a useful foundation for other creative AS/A levels such as Media Studies & Photography.
-Possible career pathways include: graphic design, product design, architecture, theatre, arts administrator, production manager, teacher and therapist, to name just a few.
+At post-16, this qualification provides a natural progression to Level 3 (A level) Art.
+It is also a useful foundation for other creative subjects such as Media Studies & Photography.
+Possible career pathways include: graphic / product design, architecture, theatre, arts administrator, teacher and therapist, to name just a few.